kartikprabhu/marginalia/README.md

 ```html
 <button class="marginalia-button"><span>Show</span></button>
 ```
 when the marginalia is hidden and with text "Hide" when marginalia are visible.
-On click the button adds an attribute ```html data-marginalia-active ``` to the parent element.
+On click the button adds an attribute ``` data-marginalia-active ``` to the parent element.

 All styling can be done using these classes as CSS hooks.
 See example post: [Marginalia](https://kartikprabhu.com/article/marginalia)